omertol/R-project/data/README.md

     part no.2 - Electrode number
 5. "Amplitude (mV)" - Measurement of the voltage of electronic signals who created by neuron, measured in millivolt.

-At the end of the Excel file there is information about each Petri dish, such as: the type of treatment he received, activity, etc.
+At the end of the Excel file there is information about each Petri dish, such as: the type of treatment he received,Concentration, activity,etc.